clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ## FPKI Graph

-The [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_ is useful visualization tool that shows you the relationships between all of the CAs and Bridges in the FPKI ecosystem.
+The [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_ is a useful visualization tool that shows you the relationships between all of the CAs and Bridges in the FPKI ecosystem.
 The Graph also shows you how each CA certificate is linked to the Root, COMMON.

-* Click on any dot in the FPKI Graph to see a CA's inbound and outbound relationships.
+* Click on any dot in the FPKI Graph to see that CA's inbound and outbound relationships.

 ## FPKI Crawler Output Files

-The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (_AIA Crawler Results_ webpage) offers output files in different file formats (CSV, HTML, XML, P7B, etc.) to help you understand and administer your certificate Key Store and build a Trust Store:
+The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (_AIA Crawler Results_ webpage) offers output files in CSV, HTML, XML, P7B, etc., to help you understand and administer your certificate Key Store and build a Trust Store:

-{% include alert-info.html heading="The FPKI Crawler uses AIAs and SIAs to find all CA certificates." content="Each CA public certificate should contain Authority Information Access (AIA) and a Subject Information Access (SIA) extensions.
+{% include alert-info.html heading="The FPKI Crawler uses AIAs and SIAs to find all CA certificates." content="Each CA public certificate should contain Authority Information Access (AIA) and Subject Information Access (SIA) extensions.
 An AIA chain will lead to the COMMON-certified certificate for download.
-The SIA will give the URL to a list <!--A list?-->of all CA certificates that the CA has issued." %}
+The SIA gives a URL where you can see all CA-issued certificates." %}

-All Crawler output files categorize CA certificates by _Type_ (_U.S.
+> All Crawler output files categorize CA certificates by _Type_ (_U.S.
 Government_, _State_, or _Company_). _Agency_, _State Name_, and _Company Name_ are extracted from the Distinguished Name (DN).

 ### Public Certificates for Reporting and Analysis